aposb/stereo-algorithms-evolution/README.md

 ## Usage

 A stereo matching algorithm works with stereo image pairs to produce disparity maps.
-This project contains 5 (MATLAB and Python) scripts, each implementing a stereo matching algorithm.
+This project contains MATLAB and Python scripts, each implementing a stereo matching algorithm.
 The files `left.png` and `right.png` contain the stereo image pair used as input.
 To use a different stereo pair, replace these two images with your own.
 In this case, you must also adjust the **disparity levels** parameter in the script you are running.
 You may optionally modify other parameters as needed.
 If the input images contain little or no noise, it is recommended not to use the Gaussian filter.

 - The results between MATLAB and Python implementation are similar.
+- The two different approaches produce same results.

 ## Results